Addison Rae Shows Off Perky Derriere While Relaxing By The Pool In A White Thong Bikini

 "You're breathtaking," added a fourth admirer.

 Addison showed some skin in another update earlier this week that saw her rocking a leopard-print two-piece and matching sarong while leaning up against a tree.
-Fans were thrilled by that post as well, awarding it over 4.5 million likes and 18,000-plus comments to date.
+Fans were thrilled by that post, awarding it more than 4.5 million likes and 18,000-plus comments to date.